ajsinha/dishtayantra/docs/Resilient Redis.md

-I'll create a `ResilientRedisClient` class that extends `redis.Redis` with automatic reconnection and command buffering capabilities.I've created a comprehensive `ResilientRedisClient` class that extends `redis.Redis` with automatic reconnection and command buffering capabilities.
+The `ResilientRedisClient` class extends `redis.Redis` with automatic reconnection and command buffering capabilities.It is a class that extends `redis.Redis` with automatic reconnection and command buffering capabilities.
 Here are the key features:

 ## Key Features: